If Your Reading This, Chances Are You Need Help!

-Whether you’re new to Google AdWords or have dabbled with the dashboard from time to time, you probably know that getting a campaign launched is one thing but getting consistent results is something entirely different.
+Whether you’re new to Google AdWords or have dabbled with the dashboard from time to time, you probably know that getting a campaign launched is one thing, but getting consistent results is something entirely different.
 Before you know it you’re neck-deep in technical lingo, wading through a sea of indecipherable features, and ready to pull out your hair or pull the plug altogether.
-If the signs below describe the state of your Adwords account, it may be time to look for help.
+If the signs below describe the state of your AdWords account, it may be time to hire a ppc agency.

 1. Infrequent Changes to Account

 I can’t tell you how many accounts we’ve audited for potential clients that had not been touched in weeks, and sometimes months.
 Achieving a return on your AdWords investment requires consistent monitoring, management, and optimization.
 You get out what you put in, and this process can be very time consuming.
 If you don’t have the time to consistently manage your account, you’re going to have a hard time outperforming your competitors who do.
 Set it and forget it may have worked for Ron Popeil, but it surely doesn’t work for PPC advertising.